zakjanzi/BG-LB-Initiative/README.md

   - **AI Workers:** Multiple FastAPI worker instances pick up tasks, perform text preprocessing, scoring, ranking, and optionally compute vector embeddings.
   - **Results:** The processed results are written back into the database.

-A note regarding vector embeddings: vector embeddings add value by enabling the AI processing pipeline to perform deep semantic analysis.
+**A note regarding vector embeddings**: vector embeddings add value by enabling the AI processing pipeline to perform deep semantic analysis.
 They help ensure that the top-ranked proposals truly align with the tender's intent by capturing the contextual and nuanced meanings behind the text, rather than relying solely on basic keyword matching.

 - **Database:**
   - **Role:** Acts as the central store for tender submissions, user/security data, and AI processing results.
+A PostgreSQL database combined with Redis for caching is recommended.
   - **Integration:** Accessed by both the tender management module and AI workers for writing and reading data.

 ### Considerations